-- Recycled Water Delivery sold to customers to offset the use of groundwater or city-provided potable water for irrigation. - Toilet Rebate Program to promote reduced potable water consumption. - Clothes Washer Rebate Program to encourage consumers to purchase appliances that use less potable water. - Stream restoration work with the local Resources Conservation District and schools to development and implement stream restoration and revegetation plans along creeks and streams on NapaSan property, to encourage habitat development and promote water quality. - Regional Trails Support work cooperatively with regional trail designers and advocates to connect a non-motorized multi-modal trail segment adjacent to the treatment plant. - Pharmaceutical Disposal Program works with local pharmacies to encourage proper disposal of medications. - Fats, Oils and Grease (FOG) Receiving Station accept grease from food service establishment grease interceptors, reducing the need to truck this waste to Oakland, and converting the waste into biogas that can be used to generate electricity. - Recycle More Program partner with the City of Napa on a curbside collection program to reuse items that otherwise might be disposed in landfill.
+- Recycled Water Delivery sold to customers to offset the use of groundwater or city-provided potable water for irrigation. - Stream restoration work with the local Resources Conservation District and schools to development and implement stream restoration and revegetation plans along creeks and streams on NapaSan property, to encourage habitat development and promote water quality. - Regional Trails Support work cooperatively with regional trail designers and advocates to connect a non-motorized multi-modal trail segment adjacent to the treatment plant. - Pharmaceutical Disposal Program works with local pharmacies and local agencies to encourage proper disposal of medications. - Fats, Oils and Grease (FOG) Receiving Station accept grease from food service establishment grease interceptors, reducing the need to truck this waste to Oakland, and converting the waste into biogas that can be used to generate electricity. - Recycle More Program partner with the City of Napa on a curbside collection program to reuse items that otherwise might be disposed in landfill.
 This program includes free curbside collection of residential cooking oil which is used to make biodiesel.